aschey/tui-syntax-highlight/README.md

 ## Additional Themes

-The [`syntect-assets`](https://crates.io/crates/syntect-assets) crate provides additional themes and syntaxes that can be used.
-It contains a few themes like `ansi`, `base16`, and `base16-256` that encodes colors in a special way - these special encodings are handled automatically by `tui-syntax-highlight`.
+The [`syntect-assets`](https://crates.io/crates/syntect-assets) crate provides additional themes and syntaxes that are compatible with `syntect`.
+It contains a few themes like `ansi`, `base16`, and `base16-256` that encodes colors in a special way - these special encodings are handled automatically by this crate.

 ## Custom Themes and Syntaxes